whaakman/azure-docs.nl-nl/articles/databox/data-box-disk-deploy-picked-up.md

 ### <a name="pick-up-in-asia-pacific-region"></a>In de regio Azië en Stille Oceaan ophalen

-Deze regio bevat instructies voor het ophalen van objecten in Japan, Korea en Australië.
+Deze regio bevat instructies voor het ophalen van objecten in Japan, Korea, Australië en Singapore.

 #### <a name="pick-up-in-australia"></a>Pikken in Australië